(Revised February 2009,edited July 2010, revised January 2013, February 2013, March 2013, April 2013, April 2014, May 2014)

 The Governance and Nominating Committee shall present to Senate a slate of nominations to all Committees prior to the date scheduled for the vote.
 Nominations, in addition to those presented by the Governance and Nominating Committee, may be received from the floor of the Senate on the day of the vote and must be accompanied by written evidence that the nominee is willing to serve along with the name of 3 members of Senate.

 If there are additional nominations from the floor, the Secretary of the Senate shall transmit to all Senators, within 14 days of the meeting, a ballot containing the biographical information or other comments (up to a limit of 75 words) of the nominees to be elected.
 In order to be valid, ballots shall be returned to the Secretary of the Senate on or before a specified date.
 The result of the vote shall be transmitted to the Senate.

-If additional nominations are not received, the Senate will elect the slate presented by the Nominating Committee at the same meeting.
-Those elected according to above procedures will take office on a date determined by the Senate Nominating Committee.
+If additional nominations are not received, the Senate will elect the slate presented by the Governance and Nominating Committee at the same meeting.
+Those elected according to above procedures will take office on a date determined by the Senate Governance and Nominating Committee.

 One-half of the membership of a committee shall constitute a quorum.